phenal-projects/phylogeom/README.md

 ## Assessing whole trees

 A notebook `trees` contain a new model for tree assessment.
+It requires different data format, class `MAGraph` can construct the data from alignments, nwk trees and an etalon tree.